SNISTInnovationHub/snistinnovationhub.github.io/_pages/facilities.md

                         Campus Clubs exist on University campuses with a focus on technology and Open Source and engage only students from the campus.
 Whereas, the Mozilla Clubs existed outside campuses with a focus on reading, writing, and participating on the web.
                         </p>
                         <p>
                         Mozilla Foundation recently announced ending its support of Mozilla Clubs (non-Campus).
-You can find the announcement with more information in this <a href="https://forum.learning.mozilla.org/t/important-mozilla-clubs-announcement/1897/6" title="Mozilla Clubs announcement" target="_blank">link</a>.
+You can find the announcement with more information in this
                         </p>
                         <p>
                         This announcement does not affect any Mozilla Campus Clubs.